Hierarchical community structure in networks: Expected projection error

-The above derivation assumes that $\bm U$ and $\bm H$ are statistically independent of each other.
+The derivation of $\varepsilon_0$ in Eq.~\eqref{eq:vareps0} in the main text assumes that $\bm U$ and $\bm H$ are statistically independent of each other.
 However, this will not generally be true in the context of a partition indicator matrix $\bm H$ and a set of Laplacian eigenvectors $\bm V_k$.
 Of particular concern is that $\bm 1$ is \emph{always} an eigenvector of a Laplacian and $\bm 1 \in \text{span}(\bm H)$ (because $\bm H \bm 1_k = \bm 1$).
 We therefore need to adjust the above argument slightly to incorporate the fact that our eigenvectors will include the eigenvector $\bm 1$.
 Consequently, we are actually looking for the projection of a \mbox{$(k-1)$-dimensional} (rather than $k$-dimensional) subspace in an $(n-1)-(k-1) = (n-k)$-dimensional space.
 In other words, we have to account for the fact that we know that there is a one-dimensional EEP present in any connected graph.

-In general, if we know there is a $\kappa$-dimensional EEP present in the network and we are looking for the projection error associated to a set of $k>\kappa$ eigenvectors we obtain the expected error:
+In general, if we know there is a $\kappa$-dimensional EEP present in the network and we are looking for the projection error associated with a set of $k>\kappa$ eigenvectors we obtain the expected error:

 which can be derived in a similar way as before by replacing $n$ with $(n-\kappa)$ and $k$ with $(k-\kappa)$ in the above derivation.
+Note that the changed denominator corresponds to the fact that the effective dimension of the space in which we calculate the projection error shrinks, since we have to exclude the shared subspace from the calculation.